MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 ## Disable automatic method forwarding to App Center services

-App Center uses swizzling to automatically forward various delegate methods to App Center services to improve SDK integration.
-There is a possibility of conflicts with other third party libraries or the delegates defined in your application.
-In this case, you should disable the App Center delegate forwarding for all App Center services by following the steps below:
+App Center uses swizzling to automatically forward your application delegate's methods to App Center services to improve SDK integration.
+Method swizzling is a way to change implementation of methods at runtime.
+There is a possibility of conflicts with other third party libraries or the application delegate itself.
+You may want to disable the App Center application delegate forwarding for all App Center services by following the steps below:

 ### Application Delegate